Hazing and InitiationsCimino, A. (2017). Cross-cultural and cross-organizational evidence for evolved hazing motivation. Manuscript in preparation.

 Cimino, A. (in press).
 Defining hazing: Why popular definitions are misleading and counterproductive.
 Journal of Higher Education Management.

-Cimino, A. (in press).
+Cimino, A. (2016).
 Fraternity hazing and the process of planned failure.
 Journal of American Studies.

 Cimino, A. (2013).
 Predictors of hazing motivation in a representative sample of the United States.
 Evolution and Human Behavior, 34, 446-452.